-Extreme Programming uses User Stories, Acceptance Tests, and planning documentation as deliverables.
+Extreme Programming uses User Stories, Acceptance Tests, and planning documentation (including the release plan) as deliverables.
 CRC cards are also used occasionally.

 XP delivers frequent iterations of a system, giving the client and customer the ability to provide input throughout the development.